Last Updated on

 Part A – Removing the OEM head unit.

 - Pull the fuses that control the radio system and ashtray cigarette lighter of the center console of the dash.
 You’re going to be playing with electrical wires and the last thing you want to do is permanently damage your car’s wiring or electronics due to an electrical short.
 While you’re at it, pull the fuses related to the center front cigarette lighter because you will be tapping into that cigarette lighter’s power leads also.
 The W220.ee site has some pretty good fuse diagrams here: https://w220.ee/Fuses

-- You will want to put the ignition key in, put it in the start position (but do not start the engine), and put the gear shift in the drive position.
+- You will want to put the ignition key in, put it in the start position (but do not start the engine), apply the parking brake, and put the gear shifter in the drive position.

 - Open the ashtray and remove the 2 Torx screws at either end.
 Put the screws in a safe place – the ashtray (if clean & empty) is a great place to store them temporarily.

 - Gently tug at the ashtray and it will slip out of the center dash console.
 I found that after it initially comes out, that it is easier to then close the ashtray and pull it the rest of the way out.